ShaneByrne0963/dish-of-the-day/README.md

   - The footer is the banner that is situated at the bottom of each webpage.
 It is made up of the social media links and a copyright disclaimer.
   - The social media links are opened in a new tab, so it is best to keep these at the bottom of the page where the user will have experienced all of the page's content.
+  - The footer is the main routefor the user to keep in touch with the websire's social media posts.

 ![The footer for each page](assets/images/readme/features/footer.jpg)